spacetelescope/stpsf/docs/intro.rst

 Quick Start
 ------------

-Once you have installed the software and data files, we recommend you begin with the `Jupyter Notebook quickstart tutorial <http://nbviewer.jupyter.org/github/spacetelescope/webbpsf/blob/develop/notebooks/WebbPSF_tutorial.ipynb>`_.
-Downloading and running that notebook is a great way to get started using WebbPSF.
+Once you have installed the software and data files, we recommend you begin with the `Jupyter Notebook quickstart tutorial <http://nbviewer.jupyter.org/github/spacetelescope/stpsf/blob/develop/notebooks/STPSF_tutorial.ipynb>`_.
+Downloading and running that notebook is a great way to get started using STPSF.